Medically reviewed by Drugs.com. Last updated on Mar 1, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience rhinitis, pharyngitis, cough, or rhinorrhea.
-Have patient report immediately to prescriber signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat), angina, tachycardia, severe anxiety, severe headache, severe dizziness, tremors, difficulty breathing, wheezing, or severe cough (HCAHPS).
+• Patient may experience rhinitis, pharyngitis, flu-like symptoms, or rhinorrhea.
+Have patient report immediately to prescriber signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat), angina, tachycardia, abnormal heartbeat, severe anxiety, severe headache, seizures, passing out, vision changes, severe nausea, vomiting, severe loss of strength and energy, insomnia, severe dizziness, tremors, difficulty breathing, wheezing, or severe cough (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.